Mason Ramsey: Career

 In March 2018, 11-year-old Ramsey was seen on camera singing "Lovesick Blues" in a Walmart store in Harrisburg, Illinois.
 Within a few days, videos of his performance collectively garnered over 25 million views, and he became a viral sensation and internet meme.
 Ramsey's performance sparked new interest in Hank Williams's 70-year-old recording of the song, and in March, Rolling Stone reported that Spotify's Viral 50 chart for the U.S. ranked Williams's "Lovesick Blues" at number three (and number four around the globe).

 As a result of his newfound fame, Ramsey made an appearance on The Ellen DeGeneres Show.
 When he said that his dream was to appear on the Grand Ole Opry one day, DeGeneres surprised Ramsey by saying he had been booked for the following weekend.
 On April 13, 2018, American DJ Whethan brought Ramsey out during his set at the 2018 Coachella Valley Music and Arts Festival in Indio, California.

 In late April, he signed a record deal with Atlantic Records and Nashville-based label Big Loud.
 His debut single "Famous" entered at number 62 on the US Billboard Hot 100, while the EP debuted in the top 10 of Billboards Heatseekers Albums chart at number 7.
 Ramsey performed iconic number 1 songs on the Billboard Hot 100 chart's 60th anniversary; starting from the 1960s, he sang hit songs by Mariah Carey, Billy Joel, Paul McCartney, Stevie Wonder, Celine Dion, The Monkees, The Jackson 5, Whitney Houston, Beyoncé, and Adele.
 On June 8, 2018, he released his cover of "Lovesick Blues".
-On June 29, 2018, he released "Jambalaya (On the Bayou)" and "The Way I See It".
-On July 20, 2018, he released his debut extended play (EP), Famous.
-He was featured on Lil Nas X's third "Old Town Road" remix along with Billy Ray Cyrus and Young Thug, and joined Lil Nas X on stage to perform it at the 62nd Annual Grammy Awards.
-In the same year, he was recognized as one of the YMCA's 15 under 15 for his contributions to country music.